 1. Single Lunge

-It’s particularly effective when the opposing player is running at you at speed from the other direction as it will take them longer to change direction once they realize what has happened.
-By then you’ll be long gone!
-Here’s how it’s done.
+It’s particularly effective when the opposing player runs at you at speed from the other direction, as it will take them longer to change direction once they realize what has happened.
+By then, you’ll be long gone!

 Step 4 – Move off with the ball at your feet.

-Step 1 – Dribble the ball towards your opponent.
-This skill often requires the player to be running with the ball towards a player in front of them.
+Step 1 – Dribble the ball toward your opponent.
+This skill often requires the player to be running with the ball toward a player in front of them.
 It works best when done at speed.
-It can be effective when done in a stationary position but in this scenario, the next steps have to be done very quickly to work well and send the defender the wrong way.
+It can be effective when done in a stationary position, but in this scenario, the next steps have to be done very quickly to work well and send the defender the wrong way.

-Step 2 – When you are directly in front of the defender move one foot around the ball.
-As you step over the ball you need to give a big movement in the direction your moving, shifting your whole body weight in this direction.
+Step 2 – When you are directly in front of the defender, move one foot around the ball.
+As you step over the ball, you need to give a big movement in the direction you’re moving, shifting your whole body weight in this direction.
 This will really help to sell your fake move to the defender.

 Step 4 – Kick the ball into the space the defender has left behind.
-As you move back in the other direction kick the ball ahead of you to take the ball away from the defender and into the space your skill has created.
+As you move back in the other direction, kick the ball ahead of you to take the ball away from the defender and into the space you’ve created.

 4. Cruyff Turn